rectorphp/getrector-com/resources/blog/posts/2024/2024-05-22-migrate-datetime-to-carbon.md

     ->withPreparedSets(carbon: true);
 ```

-This way your tests will become reliable and you won't have to wait for another developer to make CI trigger in the "right time" again.
+This way, your tests will become reliable, and you won't have to wait for another developer to trigger CI at the "right time" again.

 <br>

-This set is still fresh, so if it misses some case, [let us know in the issues](https://github.com/rectorphp/rector/issues).
+This set is still fresh, so if it misses some cases, [let us know](https://github.com/rectorphp/rector/issues).

 <br>